wpmetabox/docsv2/docs/extensions/mb-blocks.md

 ![inner blocks](https://i.imgur.com/p42aGbT.png)

 As you can see the InnerBlocks on the left, where the usual placeholder is displayed "Type / to choose a block".
-And you can insert heading (of any type H1, H2, H3, etc.) and the content very easily.
+And you can insert headings (of any type H1, H2, H3, etc.) and the content very easily.

 ![inner blocks in action](https://i.imgur.com/GckMMnA.png)

 :::tip

-I use [Wayfinder](https://wordpress.org/plugins/wayfinder/) plugin to show the block outline, which makes us easier to see which blocks are being edited.
+I use [Wayfinder](https://wordpress.org/plugins/wayfinder/) plugin to show the block outline, which makes it easier to see which blocks are being edited.

 :::

-`<InnerBlocks />` must be wrapped in a `<div>` tag to avoid breaking the DOM nodes in the Block Editor..
+`<InnerBlocks />` must be wrapped in a `<div>` tag to avoid breaking the DOM nodes in the Block Editor.

 ```html
 <div class="my-inner-blocks">